Family History at London Metropolitan Archives

 If your ancestor came from the London area, then the LMA is the place to visit.
 We hold over 105km of archives so there is a good chance that your ancestor may appear in our records in one form or another.
 Our holdings include some of the most important family history sources for London, including Parish Registers, Electoral Registers, Land Tax records, Parish Poor Relief and Boards of Guardians records, which include workhouse records.

 We are open Monday to Thursday, and some Saturdays, usually one each month, (check the visit LMA section of our website for full details www.cityoflondon.gov.uk/lma), so if you work during the week there are still opportunities for you to visit.
 To see original records you will need to obtain an LMA History Card.
 You can register for this on our website or when you arrive at LMA.
 To complete your application you will need to bring with you two proofs of your identity, one with your current address.

-If you are still unable to visit us, or feel that you would like us to do the work on your behalf then you can use our dedicated enquiry team.
-For brief enquiries you can send us an e-mail at firstname.lastname@example.org, or call the enquiries team on 020 7332 3820.
+If you are still unable to visit us, please send us an e-mail at email@example.com, or call the enquiries team on 020 7332 3820.
 If we can answer your question there and then we will do so, otherwise we will try to get back to you with the answer as soon as possible.
 If your enquiry requires a good deal of time searching through our archives then you would need to use our Paid Document Research Service instead.

 Further details of the service are available through our pages on the City of London's website at www.cityoflondon.gov.uk/lma.